efsalvarenga/CV/EstevaoAlvarengaCV.md

 Part of the R&D Math Computational & Data Science discipline and **leading a team of 6 analysts and data scientists**.
 My team was focused on maturing proof of concepts into analytics and data science products, with appropriate governance and security, through Agile software development and DevOps methodologies.
 Our multi-disciplinary portfolio included:
   - SIE analytics, a cross-business analytics tool for a large gas export system, **which processes and augments data from hundreds of wells** sharing an installed pipeline capacity of 40mln cubic meters per day (valuated at $20m).
-  - AutoSum, **a cutting edge surrogate modelling web application** for uncertainty and design choices evaluation based on computer simulations (valuated at $100m), leveraging machine learning, automated testing and cloud technologies.
   - BalloBot, a text analytics solution that **leverages the Shell.ai platform** and delivers contracts & procurement insights to the business (winner of the Shell.ai _Platform Champion_ award).
   - **Phased productisation for two Shell R&D contracts**, facilitating industry and academia engagements in a technical level, supporting innovative technology adoption.
+Additionally, I was an individual contributor to AutoSum, **a cutting edge surrogate modelling web application** for uncertainty and design choices evaluation based on computer simulations (valued at $100m), leveraging machine learning, automated testing and cloud technologies.

 __Advanced Analytics, Petroleum Engineer__ | Shell Information Data & Analytics -